 ESL students tend to have the most difficulty pronouncing sounds that do not exist in their native language.
-For example, Korean students have difficulty with "th" and "ph" words.
-Once students have studied various phonological concepts, test them to see how well they know the 44 phonemes characteristic of English.
-Phonetic analysis activities can involve various made-up words using English phonemes but intersperse real words with made-up word that have sound(s) that aren't in the English language.
-For example, the Russian language has sounds that do not exist in English such as a sound that is a cross between a short "i" and a short "u" vowel sound.The French language has front-rounded vowel sounds that are also not part of the English language.
-Through these phonemic awareness activities, assess if students can identify the English and non-English language sounds.
+For example, Korean students have difficulty with "th" and "ph" words because those sounds do not exist in Korean.
+Once students have been studying various phonological concepts for some time, test your students to see how well they know the 44 phonemes characteristic of English.
+Say various made-up words using English phonemes, but every once in a while throw in a made-up word with a sound that does not exist in the English language.
+For example, according to Master Russia, the Russian language has some sounds that do not exist in English, such as a sound that is a cross between a short "i" and a short "u" vowel sound.The French language has front rounded vowel sounds that are not part of the English language, states I E Languages.
+See if your students can identify the non-English sounds.

 Ted Power's English Language Learning and Teaching website suggests singing songs with your class so they can focus on particular phonemes.
 For example, the lyrics to "Blowin' in the Wind" by Bob Dylan contain long i, long y and long o vowels sounds and /f/, /m/, /w/ and /h/ sounds.
 See if the students can identify words in the song for each phoneme or go over the pronunciation of troubling words and sing the song once more!

 Michelle Brunet has published articles in newspapers and magazines such as "The Coast," "Our Children," "Arts East," "Halifax Magazine" and "Atlantic Books Today."
 She earned a Bachelor of Science in environmental studies from Saint Mary's University and a Bachelor of Education from Lakehead University.